-The College continued to maintain a Moody's Investor Service bond rating of Aa3 with a stable outlook.
+Shortly after issuing debt in May to support the College's ongoing capital investment plan, Moody's Investor Service affirmed the College's bond rating at Aa3 with a stable outlook.

 Balance Sheet:

 The balance sheets provide detailed information about the College's assets, liabilities and net assets.